 “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Peter 3:9).

 God is working out His vast, eternal plan.
 He will give every human being a chance to repent and change.
-He wants those of us who are eagerly waiting for Christ’s second coming to share the good news of the Kingdom of God with others now.
+He wants those of us who are eagerly waiting for Christ’s second coming to share the good news of the Kingdom of God with others in these end times.
 He wants those who hear of it to respond.

 No, we don’t know the day Jesus is coming back.
 But He does want us to know He will come.
 And He will bring His wonderful Kingdom to this earth.
 He wants us to know about that Kingdom now.